Former AMCOM intern, now LRC Poland contracting expert: ‘Happy 250th birthday, Army!’

 |0

-This work, Former AMCOM intern, now LRC Poland contracting expert: ‘Happy 250th birthday, Army!’
-[Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former AMCOM intern, now LRC Poland contracting expert: ‘Happy 250th birthday, Army!’, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Former AMCOM intern, now LRC Poland contracting expert: ‘Happy 250th birthday, Army!’